ryedin/site/_posts/2016-06-15-bidirectional-sync.md

 convox start
 ```

-Once the app is running you can run `docker ps` to get a list of container IDs and then exec onto a container and run Rails commands:
+With the app booted you can run `docker ps` to get a list of container IDs and then exec onto a container and run Rails commands:

 ```
 docker exec -it <container ID> bash